Rammsauer/greenwashing/README.md

 Two TECHNICIANS lead Jack to the BURNT-OUT SHELL of a WRECKED AUTOMOBILE.
-Jack sets down his briefcase, opens it
+Jack sets down his briefcase, opens it and starts to make notes on a CLIPBOARDED FORM.
 </pre>